This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 - Not sure who to vote for, or who’s even running?
 This non-partisan guide walks you through each ballot option so you are prepared.

 - Despite what anyone might tell you, you do NOT need a photo ID to vote in North Carolina (blocked by a federal district court)

 - There is a proposed local sales and use tax referendum on the ballot.
 Make sure you understand it, its purpose (to improve pay for teachers) and that many items are exempt from this tax (groceries, gas, RX meds, rent, car and home sales) before you show up to vote.

 - When you vote early, your name is removed from all marketing lists for this election.
 Translation: fewer phone calls, texts and junk mail!
 (This may take a few days to work through the systems)

 - Attention College Students!
 You can register and vote using EITHER their home address or at your college address.

-Here are the closest early voting locations to your campus:
+Here are the closest early voting locations to your campus (subject to change):